philmander/versatile/content/pages/work.md

 for the UX of its online services.
-The solution had to find the balance between being customized so that it may integrate with legacy systems but also be easily approachable to new frontend developers with a common skillset.
+The solution had to find the balance between being customized so that it may integrate with legacy systems but also be easily approachable to new frontend developers with a common skill set.
 Technically, it needed to support a componentized  approach where mini-apps could be developed discretely and then integrated into a dashboard.